-If you’ve been chugging ten water bottles a day to ensure a youthful appearance, trusting creams solely based on their hefty price tags, and cursing your parents for passing down their early-aging genes, Dr. K has a message for you:
+If you’ve been chugging ten water bottles a day to ensure a youthful appearance, trusting creams solely based on their hefty price tags, and cursing your parents for passing down their early-aging genes, New York facial plastic surgeon Dr. K has a message for you:

 When thinking about how to treat or prevent physical aging, what comes to mind?
-Cosmetic surgery is not the only way to maintain a dewy look.
+Facelifts and other cosmetic surgery procedures are not the only way to maintain a youthful look.
 Drinking plenty of water has been touted as a simple fix, but off of what data is this based?
 (Surprise: as Dr. Zeichner reveals, there is none.)
 Does strictly following a nighttime routine as opposed to a morning one offer better results?
 (King concludes no; our skin has different needs at different times.)
 Many tips, while seemingly scientific, are simply not accurate.

 Thanks to Dr. Konstantin and friends, even those of us who aren’t professionals can know the ins and outs of what’s fact and what’s fiction.
 Hungry for more debunking?
 Read the full article by Hana Hong on Real Simple for the expert-verified truth on preventing aging.